Homosexuality in Ancient and Medieval Russia

 — I. Yu.
 Nikolaeva.
 “The Problem of Methodological Synthesis and Verification in History in the Light of Contemporary Concepts of the Unconscious.”
 2005

-The English poet George Turberville, who arrived in Russia in 1568 as part of a diplomatic mission, described his impressions in poetic letters.
-In one letter to a friend he also noted the existence of homosexuality among Russians and wrote about it with condemnation and astonishment:
+In 1568, the English poet George Turberville arrived in Russia as part of a diplomatic mission.
+He set down his impressions in poetic letters.
+In one of them he also mentioned homosexuality among Russians, writing in a tone of condemnation and astonishment:

 “The monster more desires a boy within his bed,

-Than [than] any wench, such filthy sinne [sin] ensues a drunken head.”
+Than any wench — such filthy sin ensues a drunken head.”

-The Swedish diplomat and historian Petrus Petreius (Peter Petrei de Erlezunda), who served four years as an envoy in the Russian state, wrote that same-sex relations were found among Russian boyars (high-ranking hereditary nobles in medieval/early modern Russia) and the gentry: “…especially the great boyars and nobles commit… sodomitic sins, men with men.”
+The Swedish diplomat and historian Petrus Petreius (Peter Petrei de Erlezunda), who served several years as an envoy in the Russian state, wrote in his work on the times of Ivan IV and the Time of Troubles that same-sex relations were found among Russian boyars and the gentry.
+In his words, “…especially the great boyars and nobles commit… sodomitic sins, men with men.”

-He was particularly outraged that these “sodomitic sins” went unpunished and did not provoke public condemnation.
-He claimed that “…boyars and nobles… consider it an honor to do this [male intercourse], without shame and openly.”
+He was particularly outraged that such actions, as he claimed, went unpunished and did not provoke public condemnation.
+Moreover, he wrote that “…boyars and nobles… consider it an honor to do this [male intercourse], without shame and openly.”

-A similar claim about comparative tolerance was made by Samuel Collins, an English physician at the court of Tsar Alexei Mikhailovich.
+A similar point was made by Samuel Collins, an English physician at the court of Tsar Alexei Mikhailovich.
 Speaking of “sodomy and male intercourse,” he emphasized that in Russia it was treated more leniently than in England because, as he wrote, “it is not punished here by death.”
 Collins even asserted that Russians are “inclined to it by nature.”

 The same kind of outrage appears in the words of Yuri Krizhanich, a Croatian priest who lived in Russia in 1659–1677: